RheaAyase/jekyll-rhea/_posts/2017-07-20-Microsoft-TechTalks-Prague.md

 We sat down in the first row and I prepared my stuff during the first talk - I was going second.
 The room was full.
 Not big, but full.
 It has a capacity of 150-ish people.
 Okay, I'm ready... ready to improvise anyway, eh?

 So it's the time.
 Oh turns out that the microphone is not ready.
 Nevermind, the room does have pretty good acoustics and I should be fine.
-People in the back did nod when I asked if they can hear me.
+People in the back did nod when I asked if they can hear me. _(Edit a day later: I did damage my voice a little and it's all messy now.)_

 The talk itself did not go well either.
 I plugged in a cable that was sticking out, some sort of ethernet situation you know.
 I did not notice that it didn't actually connect into any network, it must have been unplugged on the other end - wherever that was heh.
 So halfway through my talk I found out that I'm not connected, when I couldn't ssh into my Azure VM where I wanted to demonstrate simple ASP.NET Core application deployment with apache proxy and systemd running it.
 I had to quickly connect to wifi, where they had some log-in system with speaker password that wasn't hidden, so i had to unplug the hdmi cable cause i couldn't shut it off in the software (don't ask why it didn't work, I don't know.)